prod-prod/prod-prod.github.io/_portfolio/portfolio-1.md

 For the implementation we will use `amcl` ROS node, available as part of the navigation ROS stock.

-If you want to know more about the ROS node, visit the [link](http://wiki.ros.org/amcl).
+If you want to know more about the ROS node, visit the [official ROS node page](http://wiki.ros.org/amcl).

 ### Envorinment